xinydev/telemetry-solution/tools/README.md

 ## topdown_tool

 Tool to support the Arm topdown methodology by collecting derived metrics based on Performance Monitoring Unit (PMU) events.
+The CLI can operate on the host or on remote Linux/Android devices.

 ## ustress